Storyboard[Part 01]

 The Information Age

-As a resource develops, pedantic steps impatiently become leaps.
-Much like the ancient chemists bettering the metallurgists in creating gold, prescient leaps usually lack integrity, but they make up for it in influence.
-In the late 18th century, the excitement of machines given the power of man, like the Spinning Jenny—giving 2 hands the power of 10—was revolutionizing industries.
-Comparatively, machines with the power of our mind just weren't as practical as surefire machines made for drilling, milling, or refining.
+In the 1700s, the excitement for new hardware given the power of man was revolutionizing industries.
+Machines given the coordination of our arms or the precision of our hands—like the Spinning Jenny —were small steps towards a new age.
+The leap towards a machine with the power of our mind was still far from practical.
 In 1770, an Austrian clerk named Wolfgang von Kempelen, undeterred by practicality, decided to create one.
-This automaton would grant him a new reputation in the royal court.
-But retrospectively, like the ancient “chemists” creating gold, it's fair to refer to them as what we can now see their actual achievement was: an excellent illusion.
+Much like the ancient chemists bettering metallurgists in creating gold, this prescient leap lacked integrity, but made up for it in influence.
+Kempelen's automaton would grant him a new status in the royal court, but retrospectively, like the ancient “chemists”, it's fair to refer to them as what we can now see their actual achievement was: an excellent illusion.
 This late 18th-century illusionist created a life-size mechanical humanoid dressed in Turkish garments.
-The mechanical Turk was built atop the game designed in the 6th century for any kind of player, known as chess.
+The mechanical Turk was built atop the game from 6th century India, designed for any kind of player, known as chess.

 Artificial Artificial Intelligence

-The chess-playing automaton—known as the Mechanical Turk—was beating esteemed figures no less recognizable than the legal tender they have since adorned.
+The chess-playing automaton—known as the Mechanical Turk—was beating esteemed figures no less notable than the currencies their portraits have since adorned.
 Optimists were enthralled, while skeptics were pushed to great lengths to subvert the greatest machine the world had seen.
 A young reporter ended up establishing a new literary genre altogether after(un)covering the story.
-The eminence grise behind(or rather, within) the automaton, which remained secret for long after Kempelen's time, was a man hiding within a compartment inside the base of the chess table.
+The eminence grise behind(within) the automaton, which remained secret for long after Kempelen's time, was a man hiding within a compartment of the chess table.
 If not for a curious biographer half a century later, this man would have remained hidden in an unchecked compartment of history as well.
 During exhibitions, sections of the Turk were opened intermittently to reveal its faux autonomous clockwork.
 The hidden player used a variety of crawl spaces, levers, and magnets to operate the enchanting animatronics, all while being able to give the best chess player of the time (Philidor) “his most fatiguing game of chess ever”.
 There were practically no known records of this hidden player until the biographer found that he was Johann Baptist Allgaier of Vienna.
 An unassuming player held in high regard by the local chess cafes.
 The biographer found that Johann had been burdened with breathing problems after fighting in the Napoleonic wars, and in need of money later in life, was approached by an exhibitor hiring the brain for his chess machine.
-A lowly player, undocumented and forgotten to history, using crawl spaces and levers to play chess against one of the most polarizing, universally known megalomaniacs during the peak of his power.
+A lowly player, undocumented and forgotten to history, playing chess against one of the most polarizing, universally known megalomaniacs during the peak of his power.
 Just a few years before, these players faced each other in the Napoleonic War.
 This would be their second encounter, where one indirectly battles the other, conducting a methodically arranged fleet from out of sight.

 Details vary (Napoleon requested it to be off record), but consistent accounts from a range of bystanders assemble the evening: Napoleon initially tries to cheat, as a keen assessment or perhaps just amusement, or both.
 After the Turk swiftly rejects the invalid moves, Napoleon persists in making the first move of the game.
 Of all the possible openings, he chooses one befitting of a boy born on an annexed island, with a desire to acquire power in meteoric fashion.
 The Scholar's Mate Opening is either the quickest way to leverage power against an opponent or the most impatient.
-The Scholar's Mate (now sometimes referred to as the Napoleon) is a tactic that immediately threatens checkmate within the first few moves of a game—obvious, yet effective against negligent opponents.
+It immediately threatens checkmate within the first few moves of a game—obvious, yet effective against negligent opponents.
 The combative mastermind's impulsive attacks and reliance on tactics would inevitably lose to strategy.
 The Turk(Johann Allegier) had a chance to checkmate Napoleon towards the end of the game, but instead took Napoleon's most powerful pieces, drawing out a swaggering finish as flamboyantly dominant as the emperor himself.
 Whether the strategist—the one crammed inside the table—overlooked the possible earlier checkmate or elongated the game purposefully, cannot be known for sure.

-The creator of the Turk wasn't in attendance that evening, in fact, he had attempted to disassemble it decades before.
-Kempelen resentfully shelved the hoax as its unexpected celebrity status began to eclipse his other automata.
+Wolfgang von Kempelen wasn't in attendance that evening, in fact, he died a few years before.
+He had resentfully disassembled his deceptive automaton, shelving it long before, as its unexpected celebrity status eclipsed his genuine automata.
 A “rude and churlish showman” (according to Beethoven) waited until Kempelen's death to resurrect the Turk, and re-exhibit it under his own name: “Maelzel's Chess Player”.
 This exhibitor has a paper trail of palimpsests (to this day, he is still credited for others' inventions, most notably the metronome).
 Maelzel added a few gimmicks to the Turk, including a crude speech device that announced when opponents were in “check!”.
 This further obscured Kempelen, whose other automata were the first to speak using anatomically accurate components.
 Kempelen may have despised the Turk, but its success gave him the creative freedom to compile his ideas and designs for over 20 years into a lesser-known book.
 A book that happened to leave an indelible mark on a particular family of linguists.
 The Bell family used a system called “Visual Speech”, devised by their father, to communicate with their deaf mother.
 The Bell children were taken to see reconstructions of Kempelen's automata and received a copy of his comprehensive book.
 Throughout their adolescence, they assembled the mechanical larynx, diaphragm, and other parts detailed and illustrated by Kempelen.
 The boys configured their first automaton to say “Mama”.
 Only one sibling, Alexander, survived into adulthood, marrying a deaf woman himself.
-Alexander refined these speech-producing contraptions with the advent of electricity, patenting his system in 1876, called the telephone.
+Alexander refined these speech-producing contraptions with the advent of electricity, patenting his system in 1876, he called the telephone.

 Automata

-Before Kempelen's automata was his posthumous liaison to a family of practitioners, Maelzel's sensational marketing was a conduit to other types of players.
+Before Kempelen's automata became his posthumous liaison to a family of practitioners, Maelzel's sensational marketing found other types of players.
 When exhibiting in England, a recent graduate struggling to find a purpose after attending Cambridge University sat across the updated Turk.
 Charles Babbage—like most 20-something-year-olds—was in search of where and what to aim themself and their new college degree towards.
 Soon after playing (losing twice) against the Turk, Babbage wouldn't just find an aim, but a trajectory toward becoming “The Father of the Computer”.
 Babbage set out to achieve what the Turk deceitfully claimed to have: the first machine that could possess our mind as well.
-In 1822, Babbage devised the plans for his “Difference Engine,” which he expanded upon for over a decade into the programmable “Analytical Engine”.
-With sufficient funding, this would have been the first machine capable of executing any general sequence or pattern.
+In 1822, Babbage devised the plans for his “Difference Engine,” which was expanded upon for over a decade into the programmable “Analytical Engine”.
+These plans evolved into the machine you are currently reading this on.
 Babbage's assistant, a young unsung woman named Ada Lovelace, wrote the theoretical language this sort of machine would speak.
 Ada was the first computer programmer.
-Like Kempelen, Babbage and Lovelace died before either of their engines' full potential could be realized.
+Like Kempelen, both Babbage and Lovelace died before either of their engines' full potential could be realized.
 However, the integrity and detailed plausibility of the plans were enough to push the next players to move.

 Digital Paternity

 While attending MIT, 22-year-old Claude Shannon wrote what is now considered the most significant master's degree thesis ever written.
 It devises the DNA for a digital world.
-He later downplayed it as pairing two existing concepts that others didn't notice a connection between at the time.
-Claude spent much of his youth on a chessboard, “pursuing interests without much regard for final value or value to the world, spending lots of time on totally useless things.”
-This was his explanation for why he entertained an obscure concept with no practical use, devised by a man a century before.
-Claude then proposed it as a solution to the question computer scientists of his own time couldn't formally answer.
+The scientific community gradually recognized the insights as being on par with Einstein’s theory of relativity or the atom bomb.
+Claude later downplayed it as simply pairing two existing concepts that others didn't notice a connection between at the time.
+He spent much of his youth and professional life playing games like chess, “pursuing interests without much regard for final value or value to the world, spending lots of time on totally useless things.”
+This was his explanation for why he saw an old obscure concept with no practical use, and entertained it as the solution that early computer scientists couldn't formally answer.

-Soon after we understood which materials the phenomena of lighting preferred—like we once did with fire—harnessing it meant switching it on or off.
+When Man understood which materials the phenomena of lighting preferred (like we once did with fire) harnessing it meant switching it on or off.
 A switch that could direct electricity into reactive components that heat, illuminate, or spin.
 Connecting a few of these components could wash clothes, compress refrigerant, or a variety of other contraptions that turned on the Machine Age with a flip of a switch.
 The properties of electricity complemented aspects of physical procedures, but it made even more sense for mental ones.
 What happens when an electric switch isn't connected to heating, spinning, or illuminating…but to another switch?
 The Machine Age turns off as quickly as it turned on.

 Parts & Paradigms

 Bell Labs employees went on to create the first chess computer able to play at a “Master” level, just a few tiers below the most revered “Grandmaster” level of play.
 They called their artificial chess player "Belle".
-This project was led by Bell Labs employee Ken Thompson, whose own fascination with chess was amplified in middle school when he saw a teenager the same age as him on the cover of Look magazine while he was still finding what he wanted to do.
+This project was led by later Bell employee Ken Thompson, whose own fascination with chess was amplified in middle school when he saw a teenager the same age as him on the cover of Look magazine.
 The player on the cover was a 14-year-old player named Bobby Fischer.
-Thompson decided to buy some books on chess theory and continue pursuing what eventually got him hired.
-Belle was unveiled in competition in 1972 but was largely overshadowed that same month with Bobby Fischer on the cover of Look Magazine, again(See Flanks in Opposition).
-Although Alan Turing, whose algorithmic work helped end World War II, hand-wrote the first chess algorithm a few years prior, it wasn't until Claude published the subject that it became formative to what is now regarded as the most consequential practical laboratory in history.
+Thompson decided to buy some books on chess theory and continue pursuing what eventually got him hired by the labs.
+Belle was unveiled in competition in 1972 but was largely overshadowed that same month by Bobby Fischer on the cover of Look Magazine, again.
+Although Alan Turing, whose codebreaking work helped end World War II, hand-wrote the first algorithm capable of playing a full game of chess, it wasn't until Claude Shannon was the first to publish the subject that it became formative to the most consequential practical laboratory in history.

 /Home/User/Files/Ranks

 Of all the renowned aspects of its design, it's usually the symbolic hierarchy of chess that permeates far-reaching zeitgeists.
 In the 1470s, after the first attempt at mass-produced information, the very next book printed in English was about the game's characters.
 Whether you see yourself as a pawn or a king, or not caring as every piece is put in the same box in the end, the symbolism carved into each piece is one of the more easily appreciated aspects.
-Information on computers was similar to a pile of identical checkers pieces before Ken Thompson and Bell employees introduced hierarchical operating systems.
-Many of Claude's protégés shared this mutual affection: Operating interfaces using less code and more hierarchical objects.
-In a 1963 doctoral thesis supervised by Claude Shannon, Ivan Sutherland envisioned a new medium: Man interacts with objects without needing to know at the outset what their problem is or how to solve it, while Machine facilitates a proactive cooperation of manipulable ideas.
-Before this, using a computer meant meticulously organizing your problem into worked-out steps, with Machine calculating what is already understood by Man.
-While others in the 1960s were hoping a computer could be smaller than a truck, Claude's protégé and his student Alan Kay were conceptualizing the unfathomable: Hand-held tablets for children, Head-mounted “virtual reality”, volumetric displays, and intuitive interfaces.
-Users arranging objects that interact characteristically was the key.
-While Alan Kay was designing prototypes with these principles, a young visitor in their 20s, named Steve Jobs, had an impressionable tour.
+Computer code was similar to a pile of identical checkers pieces before Ken Thompson and Bell employees introduced hierarchical operating systems.
+Claude's protégés seemed to share this mutual affection: Operating interfaces using less code and more hierarchical objects.
+In a 1963 doctoral thesis supervised by Claude Shannon, Ivan Sutherland envisioned a new medium: Man interacts with objects, while Machine facilitates manipulating the ideas.
+While others in the 1960s were hoping a computer could be smaller than a truck, Claude's protégé and his student Alan Kay were imagining the unfathomable: Hand-held tablets, Head-mounted “virtual reality”, volumetric displays.
+Users arranging objects that interact characteristically was the key to these intuitive machine interfaces.
+While Alan Kay was designing prototypes with these principles at Xerox, a young visitor in their 20s, named Steve Jobs, had an impressionable tour.
 A few months later, this visitor shifted their focus towards developing what became the Mac.
-Alan Kay was the first to detail the concept of a laptop-like computer, suggesting the ideal computer is one in the hands of a child:
+Alan Kay explained some of the design philosophies behind the prototypes with the first concept of a carry-anywhere computer, suggesting the ideal computer is one in the hands of a child:

 He postulated the socio-economic factors as well: “Just as easy xerography has enhanced publishing (rather than hurting it as some predicted), and as tapes have not damaged the LP record business but have provided a way to organize one's own music.
 Most people are not interested in acting as a source or bootlegger; rather, they like to permute and play with what they own.”